SafeExamBrowser/seb-server/docs/exam.rst

 Just below the exam details you will find the list of applied SEB exam configurations.
 Currently the number of SEB exam configurations that can be applied to an exam is restricted to one since it is not yet possible to apply a SEB exam configuration not just to the exam but also to a specific user or a specific group of users.
 This feature may come with a future release of seb server.
-But for now you are able to apply just one SEB exam configuration to the exam and this configuration gets delivered to all the SEB clients that connect to the SEB server and participate to the exam.
+But for now you are able to apply just one SEB exam configuration to the exam and this configuration gets delivered to all the SEB clients that connect to the SEB Server and participate to the exam.

 To apply a SEB exam configuration to an exam use the "Add Exam Configuration" action on the right action pane.
 A pop-up will prompt you to select an
 SEB exam configuration by a drop-down selection.
 The drop-down box will present you all SEB exam configurations that are in state "Ready To Use" and